• Skip to primary navigation

 Meatballs in a stroganoff sauce.

 Don’t loose any of the creamy rich sauce, serve it over tender egg noodles, pasta, rice, or mashed potatoes.
-If you don’t want the added carbs, then serve over cauliflower rice or zucchini noodles.

 A strawberry spinach salad would taste great along side your meatballs.
 Add a biscuit or dinner roll for a full meal.
 You could always throw in some roasted asparagus which only takes about 10 minutes to cook.